Overlap, matching, or entropy weights: what are we weighting for?: Data Application

 \section{Data Application}

 We evaluate racial disparities in the health care expenditure using data from the Medical Expenditure Panel Survey (MEPS) (\url{https://www.meps.ahrq.gov/mepsweb/}).
 We focus on three specific 2-by-2 comparisons: White vs. Hispanic, White vs. Black, and White vs. Asian, with White as the reference group ($Z = 1$) and the minority racial or ethnic group as control ($Z = 0$).
+The proportion $p$ of White participants was, respectively, $65.06\%$ (vs. Hispanic), $70.97\%$ (vs. Black), and $87.18\%$ (vs. Asian).
+We run separate logistic regression models to estimate PSs and linear regression models for the outcome models, with 31 covariates (4 continuous and 27 categorical variables).
+Details on the data analysis are provided in Supplemental Material \ref{apx:data}.

-Figure \ref{fig:ps-meps} shows the estimated propensity score distributions of both reference (White, $Z=1$) and control (minority, $Z=0$) groups of the three sub-population, along with the summary statistics.
-Overall, the histograms of the propensity scores indicate good overlap.
-Nevertheless, a number of control participants have propensity scores near 1 in all three comparisons, especially for the White-Asian tandem.
-Most Asian participants have a propensity score greater than 0.6 and a substantial number of them have their propensity scores near 1.
+Figure \ref{fig:ps-meps} shows the estimated PS distributions for White ($Z=1$) vs. a minority group ($Z=0$), along with the summary statistics.
+Overall, the histograms of the PSs indicate good overlap.
+Nevertheless, a number of control participants have PSs near 1 in all three comparisons, especially for the White-Asian tandem.
+Most Asian participants have a PS greater than 0.6 and a substantial number of them have their PSs near 1.
 This indicates that some of participants in the minority groups (Hispanic, Black, and Asian) will have large weights in each of comparisons of interest.

-The proportion $p$ of White participants is $65.06\%$ in White vs. Hispanic, $70.97\%$ in White vs. Black, and $87.18\%$ in White vs. Asian.
-We used a logistic regression model to estimate propensity scores and a linear regression model as outcome regression model, both with 31 covariates (4 continuous and 27 categorical variables).
-Details on the data analysis are provided in Supplemental Material \ref{apx:data}.

-Figure \ref{fig:meps-forest} shows the H\'ajek-type and augmented estimates of ATE, ATT, ATC, ATO, ATM and ATEN of three comparison groups.
-Each point in the plot represents a point estimate, and the line indicates the 95\% Wald confidence interval using the sandwich variance estimation with normal approximation.

-The confidence intervals indicate significant health expenditure differences across racial and ethnic groups compare to White participants.
-The only exception is the ATT estimates in White vs. Hispanic: on averege, White participants have \$699.12 (see Table \ref{tab:meps-WATE}) higher in health care expenditure than Hispanic participants.
+Figure \ref{fig:meps-forest} shows the H\'ajek-type and augmented estimates of ATE, ATT, ATC, ATO, ATM and ATEN from the three comparisons, with the point estimate and the corresponding 95\% confidence interval.
+The results indicate significant health expenditure differences across racial and ethnic groups compare to White participants.
+The only exception is the ATT estimates in White vs. Hispanic: on averege, White participants pay \$699.12 (see Table \ref{tab:meps-WATE}) more in health care expenditure than Hispanic participants.